 - The in-feed and in-article ads should be placed in their respective spots.
 It means that in-feed ads should be added only between the feed of content whereas in-article ads should be placed only between the paragraphs.

 - In-stream non-skippable ads should not exceed 15 seconds.
-The skippable video ads have no limit but Google recommends using videos that are less than 3 minutes long.
+The skippable video ads have no limit, but Google recommends using videos that are less than 3 minutes long.

 While following the guidelines given above will definitely help you in avoiding video ad violations, you must not forget to consider other ad placement policies.
 To avoid ad filtering, you should also run the Google Ad Experience Report.
-Being aware of the best practices and following them is the key to avoid all kinds of policy violations.
+Being aware of the best practices and following them is the key to avoiding all kinds of policy violations.